 Standard colours include Solido Paglierino (Beige), Bianco (White), Nero (Black), Transparente (Translucent) and Crystal (Clear).

 Tenax also have a range of stone sealers, some of which are designed to enhance the existing colours within the stone.

 Tenax comes in a 1 litre tin with a 45gm hardener.

-We stock a large range of sanitary silicone colours, including Z Bond and Tecniseal A. We also supply Maxisil A by special order.
+We stock a large range of sanitary silicone colours, including Batseal and Soudal.
+We also supply Maxisil A by special order.

 Neutral Cure Silicone v Acetic Cure Silicone Neutral and Acetic refer to the two common curing systems of silicone.
 Neutral curing silicone releases methanol/alcohol as it cures.
 Acetic curing silicone releases acetic acid as it cures.
 Acetic curing silicone should not be used on metallic surfaces or alkaline surfaces such as concrete, plaster and brick.

 Neutral cure silicones generally adhere better to a wider range of substrates.
 Acetic cure silicones tends to cure faster than neutral cure silicones.